Diffusion on the circle and a stochastic correlation model: Conclusion

 \section{Conclusion}

-In this article we studied the circular Brownian motion and the von Mises process.
-We obtained an analytical approximation to the transition density of the von Mises process.
-To the best of our knowledge, this is the first reported analytical approximation to the transition density of the von Mises process, since \cite{kent1975disc} first identified the von Mises distribution as the limiting stationary distribution of the von Mises process.
-We proposed a novel formulation for stochastic correlation models in financial markets using diffusions on circle.
-We discuss the estimation of such a model.
-We illustrated the application of the model to the dynamics of correlation in the equity and FX markets during the COVID-19 pandemic.
+In this article we studied diffusion processes on the unit circle with a focus on statistical inference and applications to stochastic correlation modelling.
+We considered two circular diffusions- the Brownian motion on the circle and the von Mises process, a mean-reverting diffusion with the von Mises distribution as its stationary law.
+A central contribution of the paper is the derivation of an analytically tractable approximation to the transition density of the von Mises process.
+To the best of our knowledge, this is the first available analytical approximation to this transition density since the original introduction of the von Mises diffusion by Kent \cite{kent1975disc}, and it enables likelihood-based inference for observed data.

-We are interested in investigating multi-asset option pricing models using circular diffusions as the correlation dynamic.
-We hope to work on the pricing and calibration of such models to market data under the proposed correlation dynamic.
+Building on this approximation, we developed estimation procedures for circular diffusions, studied their large-sample properties, and validated their performance through simulation.
+We then proposed a novel stochastic correlation model in which correlation is represented as the cosine of a latent angular diffusion.
+This construction yields a bounded, interpretable correlation process and allows both constant- and stochastic-volatility extensions.
+Estimation of the resulting latent correlation paths was carried out via penalized likelihood, with uncertainty quantified using a parametric bootstrap.

+The proposed framework was illustrated through empirical applications to wind direction data and to equity-foreign exchange market pairs during the COVID-19 pandemic.
+The results highlight the ability of circular diffusions to capture time-varying correlation dynamics and to identify correlation shocks during periods of market stress.

+Several directions for future research arise naturally from this work.
+In particular, the use of circular diffusions as correlation dynamics in multi-asset derivative pricing models is a promising avenue.
+Extensions to higher-dimensional settings and to dependence between correlation and asset dynamics also warrant further investigation.